-- A. Non-profit applicants are required to submit their most recent IRS Form 990. - B. Applicants who have expended federal funds in excess of \$750,000 annually are required to submit the most recent two (2) years of Single Audit reports (includes Management Letter) as defined in Section IV.13 of this RFP. - C. Applicants who are not subject to Single Audit reports are required to submit the most recent two (2) years of audited financial statements.
+A. Non-profit applicants are required to submit their most recent IRS Form 990.

+- B. Applicants who have expended federal funds in excess of \$750,000 annually are required to submit the most recent two (2) years of Single Audit reports (includes Management Letter) as defined in Section IV.13 of this Request for Proposal (RFP). - C. Applicants who are not subject to Single Audit reports are required to submit the most recent two (2) years of audited financial statements.